The National Training Scheme for Bone Densitometry

 Completion of the course grants you a certification in bone densitometry.

-This certification provides proof of competence and is accredited by the Royal College of Physicians and The College of Radiographers.
+This certification provides proof of competence and is accredited by the Royal College of Physicians, the College of Radiographers and the British Institute of Radiology.

 The certification in bone densitometry is awarded on successful completion of: